 - Enumerate conditions that may require ostomy surgery.

 - Identify different type of stoma and their location.

-- Demonstrate accordingly the basic pouching method.
+- List steps of basic pouching method.

-- Perform proper ostomy care.
+- Identify steps of proper ostomy care.